-In order to help you develop a complete event plan we have created a downloadable template for your convenience.
-COVIDSafe Plans should be submitted using this template to ensure that the appropriate details are provided for public health review.
+In order to help you develop a complete event plan we have created a downloadable template.
+COVIDSafe Event Plans should be completed using this template to ensure the appropriate details are provided for public health review.

-Submission of an incomplete or inadequate COVIDSafe Plan could lead to delays in reviews and decisions for individual events.
+Submitting an incomplete COVIDSafe Event Plan could lead to delays in reviews and decisions for individual events.

 Download the template:

-Organisers of Tier 1 and 2 public events are required to submit a COVIDSafe Event Plan for review and approval by the Victorian government.
+Organisers of Tier 1 and Tier 2 public events are required to complete and submit a COVIDSafe Event Plan for approval by the Victorian government.
 The plan must be approved for your event to go ahead.

-Tier 1 and 2 events are high to moderately complex events that typically involve more than 500 attendees and/or more than 4 public health risk factors.
+Tier 1 and Tier 2 events are high to moderately complex events that involve more than 1000 attendees per day.

 COVIDSafe Event Plans will be reviewed by the Public Health team, who will provide advice on the risk profile and risk mitigation measures for your event.